 - Course Descriptions

 - Course descriptions can be found in the online PDF version of the Bulletin

 The Journalism Major offers concentrations in News Writing & Reporting, Broadcast Journalism, and Book & Magazine Publishing.
-The degree program combines a strong liberal arts and general journalism education with specific training in these areas of media -- all centered right here in New York City.
+The degree program combines a strong liberal arts and general journalism education with specific training in these areas of media, all centered right here in New York City.
 Students majoring in journalism are given at least one hands-on Fieldwork experience.
-York’s Bachelor of Arts in Journalism also prepares students for more advanced study at the prestigious CUNY Graduate School of Journalism, among other institutions.

 |JOUR280||Introduction to Journalism||3|